Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/sustainability-and-esg.md

 ## Overview

-SkyMirror is committed to operating as a responsible corporate citizen, integrating environmental, social, and governance (ESG) considerations into our business strategy and operations.
+Skymirror is committed to operating as a responsible corporate citizen, integrating environmental, social, and governance (ESG) considerations into our business strategy and operations.
 This framework outlines our approach to sustainability and ESG, detailing specific initiatives, metrics, and goals that align with our mission to connect and sustain the world through technology.

 ## Environmental Responsibility